SandraBergstrom/theRecipeCollective/README.md

 - Check in django admin panel if user was actually created.
 Yes, it was
 - Check if email was saved  - yes

+## Bugs

+### Known bugs
+- Update user profle form is not working.
+Keep getting the error message: Type Error at /profile/.
+Exception Value: 'UserUpdateForm' object is not iterable.
+  - Solved: Forgot to put inherit forms.ModelForm in the class UserUpdateForm.
+- Default profile pic is not showing.
+Tried both to add a direct link to cloudinary and to store it locally.

 ## Credits